 1. Risk assessment with synthetic geospatial imagery

 How about going virtual with remote risk assessments?
 Today’s computer vision technology certainly makes it possible, where visual object detection does the trick.
-These models can assess the risks associated with a property just by looking at them - they recognize a pool, a rooftop, courtyard.
+These models can assess the risks associated with a property just by looking at them - they recognize a pool, a rooftop, or a courtyard.
 They have a good idea of the size of a property and its location.

 In order to train these computer vision programs and to increase their speed and accuracy, synthetic images are used for training them.
 AI-powered, touchless damage inspections are on offer too for car insurers, ready to buy third party AI solutions.